DePaul University: Driehaus College of Business

 DePaul's College of Commerce opened on January 11, 1913.
 It was officially renamed the Driehaus College of Business on September 19, 2012, seven months after receiving from alumnus Richard H. Driehaus a $30 million gift which was the largest in the university's history.
 The college is located downtown in the Chicago Loop at 1 East Jackson Boulevard and is one of the ten oldest business schools in the US.
 It includes the Kellstadt Graduate School of Business.

+In 2023-24, 5,265 students were enrolled in the college.
 The full-time faculty of the college consists of approximately 130 members.

-In 2009, Princeton Review ranked the College of Commerce's entrepreneurship program #3 (out of 700 programs) in the U.S. among graduate programs and #8 among undergraduate programs.
+In 2024, the Princeton Review ranked the College of Business' entrepreneurship program #10 in the U.S. among undergraduate programs and #20 among graduate programs.
+Additionally in 2024, Poets&Quants ranked the college's MBA program among the world's top 30 MBA programs for entrepreneurs.
+The college is also among the top 50 (MBA) alma maters of c-suite executives at Fortune 1000 companies.

 Entrepreneur magazine has consistently ranked DePaul's entrepreneurship program one of the best in the US.
-In 2007, Fortune Small Business magazine named DePaul's undergraduate program one of the 25 best in the nation for entrepreneurs and its graduate program one of the top 10 MBA programs with an entrepreneurial flair.
 DePaul's part-time MBA program at the Kellstadt Graduate School of Business has been ranked in the top-10 nationally 14 times by U.S. News & World Report.
-Renowned Professors include behavioral finance pioneer Werner DeBondt, the Richard H. Driehaus Professor of Behavioral Finance; James Shilling, the Michael J. Horne Professor of Real Estate; and Harold P. Welsch, the Coleman Professor of Entrepreneurship.
+Renowned professors include behavioral finance pioneer Werner DeBondt, the Richard H. Driehaus Professor of Behavioral Finance; James Shilling, the Michael J. Horne Professor of Real Estate; and Harold P. Welsch, the Coleman Professor of Entrepreneurship.
 In 2010, the undergraduate program at DePaul University's College of Business was named one of BusinessWeeks best 'Return On Investments' for Private Schools.
 The undergrad program was ranked 40th overall, making it the second highest-ranked business school in Illinois (after UIUC's College of Business).

+The current dean is Sulin Ba.